Community & Environmental

 Using FSC certified lumber.

-As an annual tradition, ADCOR employees plant over 1000 trees on behalf of our clients.
-ADCOR uses a percentage of its business revenue to purchase these trees, reducing the impact that our company has on the planet.
-ADCOR is pleased to support the endeavors of the Mutchmor Public School Greening Team.
-We are joining other community partners in helping them in realizing their Greening plans through the creation of an outdoor classroom and the planting of trees.
+As an annual tradition, our employees plant over 1000 trees on behalf of our clients.
+We use a percentage of our business revenue to purchase trees to reduce the impact that our company has on the planet.
+ADCOR CONSTRUCTION & SONS is pleased to support the endeavors of the Mutchmor Public School Greening Team.
+We are joining other community partners in helping them in realizing their Greening plans through the creation of an outdoor classroom and planting of trees.

 Sudan School Building Initiative.

-ADCOR believes that it is a social responsibility to assist those less fortunate when in a position to do so.
-Owner Shane Adsett is an active member of the DAYA Foundation.
-Funds have been raised on behalf of ADCOR for this organization, which assists in the education of Sudanese war orphans and girls.
-In January 2011, Shane visited Sudan in order to assess how ADCOR could contribute to the construction of a school for war orphans, boy soldiers, and others who are denied the necessities of life in conjunction with the DAYA Foundation.
-The Southern Sudanese government has agreed to donate land; construction drawings for a school have been completed as a result of the involvement of the DAYA Foundation and ADCOR Construction.
+Owner, Shane Adsett, is an active member of the DAYA Foundation.
+Funds have been raised on behalf of ADCOR CONSTRUCTION & SONS for this organization, which assists in the education of Sudanese war orphans, including young girls, child soldiers, war orphans and other children denied the necessities of life.
+In January 2011, Shane visited Sudan in order to assess how we could work in conjunction with the DAYA Foundation.
+The Southern Sudanese government has agreed to donate land; construction drawings for a school have been completed as a result of the involvement of the DAYA Foundation and ADCOR CONSTRUCTION & SONS.
 DAYA expects to have charitable status in Canada by September of this year.
-Updates are available both on the DAYA and ADCOR websites.
+Updates are available both on the DAYA and our websites.

-Coral reefs, aside from all of their life-sustaining beauty, also play an important role in the economy of Belize.
+Along with their life-sustaining beauty, coral reefs also play an important role in the economy of Belize.
 A healthy reef is home to a myriad of different corals, fish, and reef creatures.
-Fish and lobster are farmed in nurseries on the reef to provide industry in Belize; tourism thrives as divers and snorkelers travel from far and wide to witness this wonderful visual spectacle.
+Fish and lobster are farmed in nurseries on the reef to provide industry in Belize; tourism thrives as divers and snorkelers travel to witness this wonderful visual spectacle.
 Another function of a healthy coral reef is to decrease the erosion of the coastline caused by waves resulting from tropical storms and hurricanes.

-ADCOR Construction is a company that believes in giving back to the Earth.
-In 2012, Shane and his employees will return to Belize to assist in the installation of mooring buoys on the coral reef.
-ADCOR has also pledged sponsorship to PMM and has purchased an underwater hydrolic drill to aid in their initiative.
+We also pledged a sponsorship to PMM who has purchased an underwater hydraulic drill to aid in their initiative.
 For more information on PMM, a non-profit organization, visit their Facebook page.
 For updates and progress reports on the installation of the mooring buoys be sure to revisit our site for updates.
-An avid fly-fisherman, Shane practices catch and release.Read more about Placencia Mooring Masters